Frequently Asked Questions

 How difficult is Actuarial Studies? (needs to be adjusted for the new exemption system)

-Do I need to be good at mathematics to do Actuarial Studies?
+Do I need to be good at mathematics?

 Also, keep in mind that doing a double degree in Bachelor of Actuarial Science and Bachelor of Commerce allows you to complete all required exemption units and complete another major such as Accounting or Finance.
 This can be helpful if you are not completely sure about working as an Actuary and instead want a few more options.